Responsive image

-Article title Person and Imputation: from Enlightenment to the Philosophy of Idealism
+Article Person and Imputation: from Enlightenment to the Philosophy of Idealism

 Name of magazine Scientific journal «Philosophy of Law and General Theory of Law» (Ukrainian language)